 Ever heard of a hospital medical director whose mandate is to promote employee health?
-I sure hadn't, until I met Dr. Minot Cleveland at Legacy Health in Portland last month.
+I sure hadn't, until I met Dr. Minot Cleveland at Legacy Health in Portland in 2018.

 And it gets better!
 His speaker bio from the therapeutic garden conference I attended says Dr. Cleveland is “an expert in health promotion and preventive medicine” and he “believes that taking advantage of nearby nature is a key opportunity for employees and medical staff to reduce stress, build resilience and enhance quality of life.”

 Having facilitated therapeutic garden programs in healthcare settings for over 20 years, I am elated that a hospital system is investing to such an extent in employee health, and actively encouraging staff to make use of their hospital gardens for health promotion.

 But then I shouldn’t be surprised, since Legacy already set a record by establishing 12 therapeutic hospital gardens ("the most of any health system" says Dr. Cleveland) under the direction of Teresia Hazen, horticultural therapist.
 Teresia’s accomplishments keep me travelling to Portland to learn and seek inspiration.

 Healthcare gardens and therapeutic garden programs are still far from mainstream, and Legacy Health’s work provides hope that change is in the wind.
 (Teresia’s advice?
 “Get a physician on board!”)

 At the 2018 event, Dr. Cleveland gave a talk entitled ‘Nature and Hospital Gardens: Strategies to Reduce Stress and Cultivate Good Health.’

 He painted a picture of clinician burnout, using stark statistics, even before Covid19: